 The Pipeline

 The web interface above shows the Quest streaming pose data in real-time.
 Control is grip-gated: squeeze to engage, release to disengage.
-When you squeeze, the system captures your current hand position and the robot’s end-effector pose as reference points.
-Movement is then applied as deltas from these references—you can release, reposition your hands comfortably, and re-engage without the robot jumping.
+The system captures hand and end-effector poses as references, then applies movement as deltas, so the user can release, reposition, and re-engage without the robot jumping.

 [VIDEO_PYROKI_PLACEHOLDER: PyRoki IK visualization - Quest input driving simulated robot]